thitemple/thecodingtemple.dev/_posts/2015-09-02-talking-about-es15-classes.md

 }
 {% endhighlight %}

-In a derived class we also have to call *super* before using *this*.
+In a derived class, we also have to call *super* before using *this*.

 {% highlight js %}
 class Person {}